 Peach-Bourbon Barbecue Sauce

-Alternatively, you can grill or bake these skewers.
+Grill or bake these skewers.

-- Grill: on medium-high flame until thoroughly cooked.
+- Grill: On medium-high flame until thoroughly cooked.
 About 6-8 minutes per side.

 - Bake: At 425℉ until thoroughly done.
 About 20 minutes.